falenn/awsk8s/README.md

 ./terraform destroy
 ```

+# Appendix
 ## Terraform Approach
 Following: https://blog.smartlogic.io/how-i-organize-terraform-modules-off-the-beaten-path/
 Terraform is structured a little differently for better readability.

-In summary:
+1. Isolate files as much as possible
+Principle: Scope of the file contains the things that make sense to delete at once - an atomic unit.

-1. Each file is treated as its own module.
+Each file is treated as its own module.
 Each file contains:
-1.1 Goal Resources
+* Goal Resources
-1.2 Dependencies
+* Dependencies
-1.2.1 Any required variables
+* Any required variables
-1.2.2 Any locals
+* Any locals
-1.3 Required providers
+* Required providers
-1.4 Any output
+* Any output

-Principle: Scope of the file contains the things that make sense to delete at once - an atomic unit.

-2. Order these files lexographically such that
+2. Order these files lexographically such that they execute in a predictable order
+Principle: Easy mechanism to replace order of causality.
 ```
 ls | xargs cat
 ```